fbpx

 “And because you already knew it’s a Yes.
 I’ll say Yes, for their sake”, I replied.

 The crowd roared into laughter.
 The same crowd that would grace our wedding once the date was set.
 We left the party pretty much after our friends shared their congratulatory messages.
-We had other plans for the night that need no detailing and we were due for vacation in Zanzibar the next morning.
+We had other plans for the night that needed no detailing and we were due for vacation in Zanzibar the next morning.

 When we got to his house, Baraka was quite reluctant to change into his robe and kept on trying to make pancakes.
 He never made pancakes, he actually never tried.
 So it was a bit strange that suddenly at 11 pm, he wanted to learn how to make pancakes.
 He asked for my help.
 But it was the kind of help that screamed other sorts of help.
 There was more to the pan than the improperly whisked eggs and flour.
 Pissed, I took the bowl from his hands and started whisking the mixture all over again.